NachoColl/blockchain-web-services/docs/index.md

 - user creates an account (a single account to interact with multiple blockchain initiatives),
 - as interacting with Blockchains requires gas (money), the user buys some USD credits (similar as paying for API usage),
-- using those credits when required, the user calls Blockchain Web Services well-documented smart-contracts (as an initial approach Blockchain Web Services will impersonate access to blockchains [Reddit Community Open Topic](https://www.reddit.com/r/BlockchainWebServices/comments/q00eaq/api_architecture_for_blockchain_web_services/?utm_source=share&utm_medium=web2x&context=3))
+- using those credits when required, the user calls Blockchain Web Services well-documented smart-contracts.

 ## Roadmap